damsaddam/datamanagementapplication_2/README.md

 # An Application to Manage Data in Elementary School

 If you need an application to manage so much data in elementary school, maybe this application is a solution for you.
 Just try this, and change according to your needs.
 My pleasure to help you all.
-This application is made using:
+This application was made using:
 - HTML
 - CSS
 - JavaScript